 Table 2: Global Provider Support Hours

 - Uptime Target.
-Target availability for the Subscription Services is ninety-nine and one tenths percent (99.1%) during standard business hours per month (the “Monthly Uptime Target”).
+Target availability for the Subscription Services is ninety-nine and nine tenths percent (99.9%) during supported hours per month (the ”Monthly Uptime Target“).